around-the-straits/talk/content/posts/004-zhen-yao-yin.md

 * What is the one thing that we should have asked, but we didn't, and what's the answer?

-    > "If money weren’t an issue and you could do anything you want for a living, what would that be?"
-It’s a toss up between being a host for a travel show or doing musical theatre.
+    > **If money weren’t an issue and you could do anything you want for a living, what would that be?** It’s a toss up between being a host for a travel show or doing musical theatre.
 However, my rational mind thought better of it so I pursued a stable, corporate job instead.